Adventure Camps

 Float and Fly

-Nothing screams summer like floating down the river with friends while tubing in our local state parks!
+Nothing screams summer like floating down the river with friends while tubing in a local state park.
 Campers will take in beautiful scenery and learn about local flora and fauna while riding nature’s lazy river.
-They can hop out of their tubes at designated swimming spots to cool off and fish with a dip net.
+They can hop out of their tubes at designated swimming spots to cool off and explore the trails, including a large suspension bridge!